 by April Sanders

 Stimulate the eyes.
-Decorate with bright, contrasting colors and patterns.
+It's fun to choose cute nursery decor and baby furniture, and some parents even choose a unifying theme to tie the whole room together.
+To stimulate your baby, decorate with bright, contrasting colors and patterns.
 While pale pink and baby blue are traditional colors for a nursery, babies actually respond more strongly to vibrant colors.
 This does not mean you need to make the room look like a circus.
-The room should be a soothing place for your baby to sleep.
-Instead, decorate the room with a few well-chosen, brightly colored items, such as a blanket, crib mobile or lights strung on the ceiling.
+The nursery should be a soothing place for your baby to sleep.
+Instead, decorate with a few well-chosen, brightly colored items.

-Stimulate the ears.
-Place a CD player in the nursery.
-Babies love music.
+CD player: Babies love music.
 Play soft music to lull your baby to sleep and upbeat music during play time.
 Expose your baby to a wide variety of musical styles.

 Stimulate language development.
 Babies love to listen to you read.
-Place a comfortable chair in the nursery and use it to sit, snuggle and visit with your baby.
+Place a comfortable chair in the nursery and use it to sit, snuggle, and visit with your baby.
 A basket full of colorful baby books next to the chair is the ideal accessory for stimulating language development.
 Frequent one-on-one interaction with your baby stimulates the language center of the brain.
+Early exposure to a wide variety of words will help develop your baby's mind, so don't worry that he's too young to understand the story you're reading.
 Simply looking at your baby while reading and talking to him is one of the most important things you can do to stimulate his brain.